Ghost (Ella Henderson song)

-"Ghost" is the debut single by British singer and songwriter Ella Henderson.
+"Ghost" is the debut single by English singer and songwriter Ella Henderson.
 It was released on 8 June 2014 as the lead single from her debut studio album, Chapter One (2014).
 Henderson co-wrote the song with Kenan Williams and its producers, Ryan Tedder and Noel Zancanella.

 The music video was filmed in New Orleans, Louisiana in March 2014.
 The song entered at number one on the UK Singles Chart, as well as in the Republic of Ireland.
 It has also peaked within the top ten of the charts in Australia, Austria, Germany, Hungary, Switzerland, Poland, New Zealand and South Africa.

 Since its release, the song has sold over 1.8 million copies in the UK and in excess of one million in the US.
 It was also the sixth best-selling single of 2014 in the UK.
 It served as the main song in the romantic comedy My Dead Tinder Match.
 On 23 November 2020, Ghost has reached 100 million views on YouTube, being her first video to achieve that milestone.